react-widgets/react_widgets/README.md

 # Introduction
 This package provides templates that significantly reduce CSS development work in a React environment, while enhancing readability and maintainability by consolidating style definitions.
 It fosters a more suitable development environment for Declarative UI.

+> [!NOTE]
+> Other widgets will be added sequentially in the README.md, and detailed usage will be covered through the related website once this package is officially released.

 > Consider integrating not only business logic but also design logic into script code.

 ```tsx